InsightsInsight - Family and Divorce, Wills and Probate - UPDATED: January 22 2024

 If the deceased parent appoints a guardian in his or her will, then this appointment will not take effect until the surviving parent dies.
 This can be quite worrying if the surviving parent has little involvement in your child’s life or if your child is close to your chosen guardian and you would rather that he or she stays with them.

 However, there are options available.
-Any guardians appointed will have standing to apply to the court for a living with order (previously known as a residence order) for your child after your death.
-A living with order is a court order stating with whom a child is to live.
+Any guardians appointed under your Will will have standing to apply to the court for a Child Arrangements Order after your death.
+A Child Arrangements Order will state with whom a child is to live.